 - length or height

 - vision evaluations

 Your children will also get physical examinations by qualified nurses and doctors from the Choa Chu Kang Polyclinic in addition to these exams.

 The Clementi Polyclinic will move by 2027.
-It disclosed by Janil Puthucheary, Senior Minister of State for Health, at Friday’s Committee of Supply discussions as part of the government’s goals to address the needs of general public for healthcare.
+It disclosed by Janil Puthucheary, Senior Minister of State for Health, at Friday’s Committee of Supply discussions as part of the government’s goals to address the needs of the general public for healthcare.
 The Ministry of Health has indicated that Clementi Polyclinic will continue to increase affordability while retaining sustainability in addition to people healthcare needs and deliver better treatment.

 Clementi Polyclinic had renovations:

 The polyclinic’s complete complement of primary healthcare services will remain available.
 Acute illnesses, chronic disease management, services for women’s and children’s health, radiography, laboratory, and pharmacy services are all included in medical therapy.
 The elderly will be able to access it more easily.
 As new information becomes available, MOH will publish it.
-Residents will served by the current Clementi Polyclinic until the new polyclinic finished.
+Residents will be served by the current Clementi Polyclinic until the new polyclinic is finished.
 One of Singapore’s oldest polyclinics is Clementi Polyclinic, which opened in 1980.

 Diabetes patients’ long-term challenges lead to foot issues.
 If you have diabetes, you must take care of your feet.
 This test is performed once a year on all patients in polyclinics who are receiving treatment for diabetes.
 Their nurses have received in-depth instruction in the following subjects: As part of a diabetic foot screening, measure the indices of your toe-brachial and ankle-brachial joints.
 Teach you to take good care of your feet while controlling your blood sugar.